Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Introduction

 Denoting by $\delta(f)$ the deficit in \eqref{eq:Wu_inq_intro},

-a stability result for Wu's inequality should lower bound $\delta(f)$ by some notion of ``distance" between $f$ and the family of equality cases \eqref{eq:equality_Wu_intro}.
-In the continuous setting, the study of stability of functional inequalities is a highly active research area \cite{MR3469147}.
-In contrast, much fewer results seem to exist in the discrete setting.
-In this work we show that, under convexity type assumptions on $f$, we can use the entropy representation formula to obtain stability estimates.
-In the Gaussian setting this program was carried out by Eldan, Lehec, and Shenfeld \cite{eldan2020stability}.
+an improvement of Wu's inequality should lower bound $\delta(f)$ by a positive quantity, for $f$ which is not of the form \eqref{eq:equality_Wu_intro}.
+In this work we show that, under convexity type assumptions on $f$, we can use the entropy representation formula to obtain a strict lower bound on $\delta(f)$.
+In the Gaussian setting this program was carried out by Eldan, Lehec, and Shenfeld \cite{eldan2020stability}, who obtained a number of improvements and stability results.
 The discrete setting raises new challenges which, as we show in this work, can nonetheless be (partially) overcome.
-We refer the reader to Section \ref{subsec:gauss} for a discussion comparing the Gaussian and Poisson settings.
+We refer the reader to Section \ref{sec:gauss} for a discussion comparing the Gaussian and Poisson settings.

-Our stability result will hold under the assumption that $f$ is \textbf{ultra-log-concave}:
+Our improvement of Wu's inequality will hold under the assumption that $f$ is \textbf{ultra-log-concave}:

-The equality cases \eqref{eq:equality_Wu_intro} of Wu's inequality are not ultra-log-concave, so if $f$ is ultra-log-concave we should be able to lower bound $\delta(f)$.
+The equality cases \eqref{eq:equality_Wu_intro} of Wu's inequality are not ultra-log-concave, so if $f$ is ultra-log-concave we should be able to lower bound $\delta(f)$ by a strictly positive quantity.
 Our next result provides such lower bound in terms of $\EE[\mu]$, the mean of $\mu:=f\pi_T$, and the values of $f(0),f(1)$.
-(These parameters naturally appear in functional inequalities for ultra-log-concave measure; cf. \cite[Remark 1.6]{lopez2024poisson}.)
+These parameters naturally appear in functional inequalities for ultra-log-concave measure; cf. \cite[Remark 1.6]{lopez2024poisson}.